What is hospice?

-Care is provided in the patient’s home setting or in our state of the art hospice home.
+Care is provided in the patient’s home setting or in our state-of-the-art hospice home.
 We provide 24/7 on call services for our outpatients that is staffed by 2 nurses to answer questions or provide care.
 Our staff live within a 40-mile radius of Marshalltown which provides quick response to the patient’s home.

-In addition to nursing services, we provide hospice aides, chaplains, social workers, volunteers, music therapy, massage therapy and pharmacist consolation services to provide care and support to our patients and their caregivers.
+In addition to nursing services, we provide hospice aides, chaplains, social workers, volunteers, music therapy, massage therapy and pharmacist consultation services to provide care and support to our patients and their caregivers.
 Bereavement and grief counseling is also available via support groups as well as individual conversations.

 Is my loved one ready for hospice?

-The presence of one or more of the below symptoms may suggest someone is eligible for hospice.
+The presence of one or more of the below symptoms may suggest someone is eligible for hospice:

-- Serious illness with a six month or less end of life diagnosis from the patients’ health care provider
+- Serious illness with a six month or less end-of-life diagnosis from the patient’s health care provider

 - Decline in clinical status